 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.

 On this program, you’ll experience three village homestays.
 You’ll live with a homestay family in the village of Lingi Payong for 18 days.
-You’ll also have a shorter stay in Chalamthang and Ravangla in south Sikkim (two days in each village).
+You’ll also have shorter stays in Lingchom (three nights) and Pelling (one night).

 These culturally immersive stays expose you to farming systems and integrated, sustainable farming practices that respect biodiversity, traditional knowledge, and Mother Earth.
 You will learn about in-situ conservation of agricultural biodiversity and the role of gender in food production and processing and in ensuring nutritional security.
 You will participate in agricultural practices such as sowing, transplanting, harvesting, making hay mats, and processing food with village families.
 You’ll also participate in a transect walk to understand traditional and integrated agriculture systems in Sikkim.